 She opened her first house under the name Alix Barton.
 She designed silk jersey dresses with simple lines and draping, and began gaining some publicity in fashion magazines.
 Her house was simply named “Alix”.

 She felt that the true job of the couturier was not create a name for him/herself, as many designers do, but to pay rigorous attention to the clothing.

 Her training as a sculptor influenced her clothing designs.
 She once created a dress modeled after the Louvre’s Nike of Samothrace.
 Alix created many of her gowns from silk jersey which she draped and pleated and cut on the bias.

-From these pictures, you can see the simplicity of the lines in her earlier work, but how well it contoured the woman’s body.
+From period images, you can see the simplicity of the lines in her earlier work—but how well it contoured the woman’s body!
 They were sophisticated, clean, clung in the right places, and always elegant.
-The wrapped dresses show her Greco-Roman sculpture influence.
+The wrapped dresses show the influence of Greco-Roman sculpture.

 After the war, she began creating her infamous Grecian pleated dresses.
 Some of these dresses took 300 hours to make.
-Each pleat was done by hand and had to measure more the 1 cm. wide.
-The Grecian style dresses were made of one or two pieces of fabric.
+Each pleat was done by hand and had to measure no more than one millimeter wide.
+The Grecian-style dresses were made of one or two pieces of fabric.
 She draped the cloth over the model and “molded” the design over the body, so the body shaped the dress, not the other way around.
-This particular dress was made of two pieces-the body and the shoulder.
+This particular dress was made of two pieces, the body and the shoulder.

 Ready to Wear

-As you can imagine, creating dresses with pleats 1 millimeter (correction) wide, can get very pricey.
+As you can imagine, creating dresses with pleats one millimeter wide, can get very pricey.
 She would visit museums for inspiration for her sculptural creations.
 She continued to make her gowns into the 1950s, 1960s and 1970s.